DevonDeRaad/phil.dicaeum.rad/readme.md

 ### Demographic modeling with Dadi
 * A comprehensive explanation how I used the program [dadi_pipeline](https://github.com/dportik/dadi_pipeline) is available in the subdirectory called [dadi.modeling](https://github.com/DevonDeRaad/phil.dicaeum.rad/tree/main/dadi.modeling) which contains its own detailed 'readme' page.

+### Visualizing gene tree frequencies
+* A walkthrough of how I used the quartet frequencies output by ATRAL to visualize and compare gene tree frequencies across filtering schemes, using ggplot, can be viewed [here](https://devonderaad.github.io/phil.dicaeum.rad/make.genetree.barplots.html).